tweag/nickel/README.md

 [![Discord](https://img.shields.io/badge/Discord-100000?style=flat&logo=Discord&logoColor=C3C3C3&labelColor=4179DA&color=010101)][discord]

 Nickel is the universal configuration language.
 Nickel is configuration templating, but done right.
-Modular, correct and boilerplate-free.
+Modular, correct and concise.

 Its purpose is to automate the generation of static configuration files - think JSON, YAML, XML, or your favorite data representation language - that are then